-Using the medicine in a different way than it is intended.
-For example, instead of swallowing tablets, one is crushing and then snorting or injecting them.
-Using the medicine for another purpose, such as getting high.
-Misusing over the counter medicines, such as cold medicine.
+- Using the medicine in a different way than it is intended.
+For example, instead of swallowing tablets, one is crushing and then snorting or injecting them. - Using the medicine for another purpose, such as getting high. - Misusing over the counter medicines, such as cold medicine.

 Camp staff should be aware of the abuse that occurs with both prescription and non-prescription medication.
 This is why at camp we follow NCAP standards HS-506, HS-507 and HS-508.

+3 minutes

-3 minutes TRADITION VERSUS BSA PROGRAM FACILITATOR Camp Traditions vs BSA Program What are some examples of traditions that can be abuse, harassment, bullying, hazing, etc.? • Initiations and humiliaring acts such as padding a Scott • Profig Souto Sub gro compute a task to refrese tool terms • Tautning due to physical initiations • Stuth was nerve v5 Southing and younger youth being victimized by older youth seeking retailation for when they were abused, hazed, or initiated. • Authing on partor / Camp Staff events where no adults are present • Cultural appropriation Say: Another place in Scouting that has been a cause for concern in the past is in initiation or camp or unit traditions that don't meet the standards of the BSA.
-Traditions that are not authorized or are prohibited in BSA programs may, in fact, be abuse, harassment, bullying, hazing, initiations, or violations of the Scout Oath, Scout Law, and in some cases state law. 🔮 INT SCUTS OF MEMOET Present In UNC Ask: What are some examples of traditions that can be abuse, harassment, bullying, hazing, etc.?
-(Seek response but aim for the following): NOTE: Slide has animation for answers to appear on click Initiations and humiliating acts such as paddling a Scout Forcing a Scout to sing or complete some other task to retrieve lost items Taunting due to physical limitations such as failure to run or the inability to do push-ups Youth who are new-to-Scouting and younger youth being victimized by older youth seeking retaliation for when they were abused, hazed, or initiated.
-(Passing on the tradition or the "we had to do this so you will too" mentality) Activities or patrol / camp staff events where no adults are present (reminder there are no youth-only activities in Scouting, appropriate adult leadership must always be present).
-Cultural appropriation Say: We cannot turn a blind eye to this type of behavior, even if some might say "we have always done it this way, it's our camp tradition".
+TRADITION VERSUS BSA PROGRAM

+Camp Traditions vs BSA Program

+What are some examples of traditions that can be abuse.

+- harassment, bullying, hazing, etc.?

+- mistations and humilistic gets such as paddling a Scout increase and the process of the paddling a Scout forcing Scouts to sing or complete a task to retrieve lost items launting due to plytical limitations fourth who are new to Scouling and younger youth being victimized by older youth seeking realitation of when they were abused, hazed, or initiated, activities or platrol / camp staff events where no adults are present.

+Say: Another place in Scouting that has been a cause for concern in the past is in initiation or camp or unit traditions that don't meet the standards of the BSA.
+Traditions that are not authorized or are prohibited in BSA programs may, in fact, be abuse, harassment, bullying, hazing, initiations, or violations of the Scout Oath, Scout Law, and in some cases state law.

+Ask: What are some examples of traditions that can be abuse, harassment, bullying, hazing, etc.?
+(Seek response but aim for the following):

+- Initiations and humiliating acts such as paddling a Scout - Forcing a Scout to sing or complete some other task to retrieve lost items - Taunting due to physical limitations such as failure to run or the inability to do push-ups - Youth who are new-to-Scouting and younger youth being victimized by older youth seeking retaliation for when they were abused, hazed, or initiated.
+(Passing on the tradition or the "we had to do this so you will too" mentality) - Activities or patrol / camp staff events where no adults are present (reminder there are no youth-only activities in Scouting, appropriate adult leadership must always be present). - Cultural appropriation

+Say: We cannot turn a blind eye to this type of behavior, even if some might say "we have always done it this way, it's our camp tradition".
 This type of behavior is more likely to occur in the evening and nighttime hours, and especially when adult supervision is not present.
 If there are things that have been done in the past that are not allowed, let's take the opportunity to build new appropriate traditions for our camp.